peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger ShiftRight(
         PeterO.Numbers.EInteger eshift);

 Returns an arbitrary-precision integer with the bits shifted to the right.
-For this operation, the arbitrary-precision integer is treated as a two's-complement form (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md) ).
-Thus, for negative values, the arbitrary-precision integer is sign-extended.
+For this operation, the arbitrary-precision integer is treated as a two's-complement form (see[

-TODO: Edit this
+        &#x22;Forms of numbers&#x22;
+      ](PeterO.Numbers.EDecimal.md)).
+Thus, for negative values, the arbitrary-precision integer is ign-extended.

 <b>Parameters:</b>

- * <i>eshift</i>: An EInteger object.
+ * <i>eshift</i>: The number of bits to shift.
+Can be negative, in which case this is the same as shiftLeft with the absolute value of this parameter.

 <b>Return Value:</b>